justmarkham/DAT7/README.md

 **Homework:**
 * Complete the homework assignment with the [Chipotle data](data/chipotle.tsv), and add a commented Python script to your GitHub repo.
 If you are unable to complete a part, try writing some pseudocode instead!
 You have until Monday to complete this assignment.
-* Read [How Software in Half of NYC Cabs Generates $5.2 Million a Year in Extra Tips](http://iquantny.tumblr.com/post/107245431809/how-software-in-half-of-nyc-cabs-generates-5-2) for an excellent example of exploratory data analysis.

 **Resources:**
 * [PEP 8](https://www.python.org/dev/peps/pep-0008/) is Python's "classic" style guide, and is worth a read if you want to write readable code that is consistent with the rest of the Python community.